 RSE Human Rights Committee

-As a member of the UK Human Rights Committee, the RSE participated in the November meeting, aiming to formulate efficient responses to the current humanitarian concerns, including the plight of Afghan Academics and the continued targeting of Mexican scientists.
+As a member of the UK Human Rights Committee, the RSE participated in the November meeting, aiming to formulate efficient responses to the current humanitarian concerns, including the plight of Afghan Academics.
 The UKHRC now includes all 7 of the UK Academies in its membership, along with expert input from the Council of at Risk Academics (Cara).
 This year, the RSE successfully responded to 5 high profile academic-at-risk cases.

 Africa Working Group

 First initiated in 2019, the RSE Africa Working Group (AWG) is composed of 9 RSE Fellows with the stated goal to establish mutually beneficial connections with African partners.
 In 2021, the AWG reached out to the African Academy of Sciences (AAS) to lay the foundation for future partnerships.
 The AAS is a pan-African body composed of 502 fellows, aiming to be present across the 35 countries of the African Union.
 AAS-RSE partnership presents the potential for the RSE to build enduring relations in a region of the world where its presence has been lacking until now.
 The RSE Historical Scoping Research Project was also successfully completed under the remit of the AWG.